This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 The Spreuer Bridge in Lucerne is another historic covered wooden bridge that spans the Reuss River, alongside the Chapel Bridge.

-Built in the 16th century, the Spreuer Bridge is adorned with a series of vividly painted triangular panels, known as the Dance of Death.
+Built in the 16th century, the Spreuer Bridge, like the Chapel Bridge, also has painted panels in the rafters.
+The ones here though is a series of triangular panels of skeletons that tell of the Dance of Death.
 These paintings, created by local artist Kaspar Meglinger, depict some pretty macabre scenes of death.
-Quite fascinating to see!
+I found it quite fascinating to see!

 Lion Monument